Priyaramamoorthy96/Training2/Docker.md

 Double-click Docker Desktop for Windows Installer.exe to run the installer.

-If you haven’t already downloaded the installer (Docker Desktop Installer.exe), you can get it from download.docker.com.
+If you havenâ€™t already downloaded the installer (Docker Desktop Installer.exe), you can get it from download.docker.com.
 It typically downloads to your Downloads folder, or you can run it from the recent downloads bar at the bottom of your web browser.

 Follow the install wizard to accept the license, authorize the installer, and proceed with the install.